mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 Supporting synchronous and/or asynchronous workflows

+### Cloud-native parallelism

+For trivially parallel tasks, such as... genetic algorithm... take advantage of scalable cloud infrastructure.

 ## Summary

 By following the above practices, it is possible to create robust cloud-based APIs for numerical and machine learning models, making them accessible to users without the traditional barriers to adoption.